AZCJTFCodeHub/csmeelinks/classlinks.md

 ```http
 https://mitre-attack.github.io/attack-navigator/
 ```
-5. Run the exploit with the below command (don't do this for now, this is only for your reference):
+5. Run the exploit with the below command (this is optional if you would prefer to not run this on your system.
+You can still do follow on steps, you may not see all expected results).
 ```powershell
 Invoke-AtomicTest T1078.003
 ```